 Dates & Details

-teachNOLA provides an accelerated path into teaching for accomplished professionals and recent college graduates.
-It is specifically designed for people without prior experience as a licensed teacher.
+Baltimore City Teaching Residency provides an accelerated path into teaching for accomplished professionals and recent graduates.
+Our program is specifically designed for emerging educators without experience as a licensed teacher.

-To be considered for the program, you must:
+To be considered for our program, applicants must:

-- Hold a bachelor’s degree (conferred by June 1 of the year you intend to enroll in teachNOLA) with at least a 2.20 GPA from an accredited institution
+- Hold a bachelor’s degree (conferred by June 1, 2023) from an accredited institution

 - Meet all legal requirements to work in the United States.